 To help you get a better understanding of a topic, from time to time I share a video or two relating to the articles I write, which are meant to give you some creative ideas to make your videos or still photos, and I am treating you to a few here.

+Here's a use for your monopod you may not have thought about.
 The camera monopod is your best friend when it comes to getting taller than an NBA basketball player.

 Attach your camera to a monopod, use the self-timer, raise your camera above the fence and you've got a clear photo, with nothing in between your subject and your successful photo.
 Raising your camera to a higher vantage point is often a better perspective to take for other reasons too.